schweizercode/schweizercode/README.md

 - 🇦🇺 lived in Australia for over 4 Years

-- 💬 Studied Leadership & Songwriting
+- 💬 Studied Leadership

 - 🎧 PRE-COVID DJ: played seamless events all Across 🇦🇺 🇺🇸 & 🇩🇪

 - 🎹  5 years of experience in Audio Production, Composing & Recording

-- 📫 How to reach me: schweizercode@gmail.com

 - 🧳 Languages: 🇩🇪 🇦🇺 🇷🇺 (🇪🇸)

 - ⭐️ Life theme: Just freaking go for it!

+- 📫 How to reach me: schweizercode@gmail.com